dastron/fullstack-pb/README.md

    - Creates a new GitHub release with a generated changelog
    - Tags the release with the new version
    - Triggers the release Docker build workflow
-   - Try

-### Docker Images

-The following Docker image tags are available:

-- `dastro/project:latest` - Latest stable release
-- `dastro/project:x.y.z` - Specific version (e.g., 1.0.0)
-- `dastro/project:nightly` - Latest nightly build
-- `dastro/project:nightly-YYYYMMDD` - Specific nightly build date

 ### Versioning

 This project uses semantic versioning managed by Release Please.
 When a new release is created:

-1. The version number is automatically incremented based on commit types (e.g., feat, fix)
+1. The version number is automatically incremented based on commit types
 2. The version is passed to the Docker build process as a build argument
 3. The Docker image is tagged with both the specific version and "latest"
-4. Inside the Docker image:
+4. Inside the Docker container:
    - The version is available as an environment variable
    - Frontend apps can access it via `VITE_APP_VERSION`
    - Backend services can access it via `APP_VERSION`
    - The version is displayed in logs during container startup

-Nightly builds include the date in the version (e.g., "nightly-20240515") for traceability.